Transfers and Visiting Students

 - Personal statement of no more than four (4) pages

 The application period is January 1 - June 30 for admission in Fall semester.

 When will I be informed about admission?

 Decisions will be made as soon as possible, and applicants will be notified as promptly as circumstances permit.
-Notifications typically begin in late June and often continue through July and into the first week of August.
+Notifications are made on a rolling basis from as early as March and into the first week of August.

 What factors are considered for admission as a transfer?

 Prior law school grade point average is the primary factor considered.
 Applicants performing in the top 5-10 percent of their first-year class receive serious consideration.
 In exceptional cases, and based on the law school attended, applicants performing slightly lower in the class may be admitted.
 The LSAT score is also considered.